-We report to you our opinion as to whether the financial statements present fairly, in accordance with applicable laws and regulations and the Statement of Recommended Practice on Local Authority Accounting in the United Kingdom 2005, the financial position of the Council and its income and expenditure for the year.
+We report to you our opinion as to whether the financial statements presents fairly the financial position of the Authority in accordance with applicable laws and regulations and the Statement of Recommended Practice on Local Authority Accounting in the United Kingdom 2005.

-We review whether the Statement on Internal Control reflects the Council's compliance with CIPFA's guidance "The Statement on Internal Control in Local Government: Meeting the Requirements of the Accounts and Audit Regulations 2003" published on 2 April 2004.
+We review whether the statement on internal control reflects compliance with CIPFA's guidance "The Statement on Internal Control in Local Government: Meeting the Requirements of the Accounts and Audit Regulations 2003" published on 2 April 2004.
 We report if it does not comply with proper practices specified by CIPFA or if the statement is misleading or inconsistent with other information we are aware of from our audit of the financial statements.
-We are not required to consider whether the Statement on Internal Control covers all risks and controls.
-Neither are we required to form an opinion on the effectiveness of the Council's corporate governance procedures or its risk and control procedures.
+We are not required to consider, nor have we considered, whether the statement on internal control covers all risks and controls.
+We are also not required to form an opinion on the effectiveness of the Authority's corporate governance procedures or its risk and control procedures

-We read the other information published with the financial statements and consider whether it is consistent with the audited financial statements.
+We read other information published with the financial statements, and consider whether it is consistent with the audited financial statements.
 This other information comprises only the Explanatory Foreword.
 We consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the financial statements.
 Our responsibilities do not extend to any other information.